 When a coach or student-athlete arrives for a work-out, he/she will be required to wash their hands for a minimum of 20 seconds.
 Following that, the individual will report to either a coach or athletic personnel who will screen each individual and take their temperature (see Appendix I).
-During this screening process, coaches, athletic personnel and student-athletes must be wearing a face covering.
+During this screening process, coaches, athletic personnel and student-athletes must be wearing a mask.
 Documentation will be done via a paper form or the use of online documentation.
 Coaches will keep this documentation and will send it to the athletic trainers to have a backup copy in the medical files.

 As part of this process, the individual conducting the screening may utilize a non-contact thermometer to take the temperature of each student-athlete.
-If someone registers a temperature of 100.3 or higher, he/she will be isolated for 5 minutes and the temperature will be taken again.
+If someone registers a temperature of 100.4 or higher, he/she will be isolated for 5 minutes and the temperature will be taken again.
 Following another 5-minute isolation period, the student-athlete will have a 3rd temperature reading.
-If the average temperature of the 3 readings is 100.3 or higher, the parent/guardian must be contacted to pick up the student-athlete.
-Parents will be asked to have the student-athlete examined by a medical professional and to provide follow-up documentation that the student is free from the COVID-19 virus.
+If the average temperature of the 3 readings is 100.4 or higher, the parent/guardian must be contacted to pick up the student-athlete.
+Parents will be asked to have the student-athlete examined by a medical professional and to provide follow-up documentation that the student is free from the Covid-19 virus.

 Coaches will encourage any student-athlete who feels sick to remain home.